reputage/seedQuest/README.md

 # SeedQuest: A 3D Mnemonic Game for Key Recovery

-You can find the latest version of the SeedQuest here.
-For help using SeedQuest, visit our slack.
+You can find the latest version of the SeedQuest [here](https://github.com/reputage/seedQuest/blob/master/docs/releases.md).
+Please try out the lastest prototype for SeedQuest.

 To report issues with the applciation or bugs, please use the Issues page.

+For help with SeedQuest or talk with developers about this project, visit our [Slack Channel](https://join.slack.com/t/seedquest/shared_invite/enQtNDgyMjUyNzQ2OTAxLWQwYmIwMjIyYTEwZGJjYzNhY2RhNjlhZWE2MDVkOThmMTU5MDhlMTkyZGViNGUyNjYyNTVkYjYyNmRmM2YyZTI).

 ## Background